It's Rush Limbaugh here on the cutting edge of societal evolution.

 Don't go away.

-Well, actually 23 years we've been on a roll, but I mean we we have been nailing it here for the last three months.
+Well, actually, 23 years we've been on a roll, but I mean, we have been nailing it here for the last three months, day in and day out.

 Sometimes multiple intensity nails per day.

-Everybody's talking about it too.
+Everybody's talking about it, too.

-Here's Gene, Harvard, uh Harvard, Illinois.
+Here's Gene, Harvard, Illinois.

 Great to have you on the program.